 1CE

 This lecture presents a comprehensive approach to smile design using Amber Mill ceramic systems, integrating artistic principles with scientific precision to achieve natural and predictable outcomes.
-Participants will be guided through a structured clinical workflow, from diagnosis and digital smile planning to material selection and final restoration, with emphasis on key esthetic parameters such as translucency, fluorescence, and surface texture.
-Through real clinical cases, the session also highlights practical applications, essential decision-making strategies, and common pitfalls to help clinicians enhance both efficiency and esthetic results.
+Participants will be guided through a structured clinical workflow, from diagnosis and digital smile planning to material selection and final restoration, with emphasis on key aesthetic parameters such as translucency, fluorescence and surface texture.
+Through real clinical cases, the session also highlights practical applications, essential decision-making strategies, and common pitfalls to help clinicians enhance both efficiency and aesthetic results.

 This lecture will guide participants through a comprehensive clinical workflow, from diagnosis and digital smile planning to material selection, preparation design, and final restoration.
 Special emphasis will be placed on critical esthetic parameters such as translucency, fluorescence, surface texture, and light dynamics, which are essential for replicating natural dentition.